BV-BRC/p3_genome_annotation/app_specs/GenomeAnnotation.md

-# Application specfication: GenomeAnnotation
+# Application specification: GenomeAnnotation

 This is the application specification for service with identifier GenomeAnnotation.

-The backend script implementing the application is [App-GenomeAnnotation](service-scripts/App-GenomeAnnotation.pm).
+The backend script implementing the application is [App-GenomeAnnotation](../service-scripts/App-GenomeAnnotation.pm).

+The raw JSON file for this specification is [GenomeAnnotation.json](GenomeAnnotation.json).

 This service performs the following task:   Calls genes and functionally annotate input contig set.